gpadolina/TimeSeries-notes/TimeSeries/04 - JudgmentalForecasts.md

 However, having salespeople generate forecasts violates the key principle of segregating forecasters and users, which can create biases in many directions.
 It is common for the performance of a salesperson to be evaluated against the sales forecasts or expectations set beforehand.

+Moreover, a successful salesperson is not necessarily a successful nor well-informed forecaster.
+A large proportion of salespeople will have no or limited formal training in forecaster.